Ritarka/ritarka.github.io/content/docs/Experience/Projects/mberdle.md

 Not too difficult, and I especially enjoyed pushing the hardware to its limits while developing the software.

 Somehow I lost the video :thinking: but luckily a friend still had a picture.
+You can find the code [here](https://github.com/Ritarka/Mberdle).

 ![mberdle](/mberdle.jpeg)